-Like with any new software there are certain things beyond the obvious (price and features) that need to be considered before taking the plunge.
+As with picking any new software, there are plenty of things to consider before taking the plunge.

-Usability is so important, especially if you're going to have a large amount of staff moving onto the new platform.
+Usability is extremely important, especially if you're going to have a large amount of staff transitioning onto the new platform.

 Ask your potential service provider questions like: Does your platform have a steep learning curve?
 Will you provide online training?
 What online resources are available to users?

 You should also take note of the extras you'll get with the service you choose.
 Many listed will not only provide email but also document editing suites, advanced email security and business add-ons such as accounts and invoicing management.

 If you don't need any additional features, you could save some money by just going for a standalone email.